U.S. flag

 On June 21, 2022, and November 9, 2022, MassDEP and the city respectively requested EPA’s assistance to address hazardous substances existing at the Site.
 In October 2022, EPA initiated a Preliminary Assessment/Site Investigation and confirmed that the contaminants in Site soils pose a risk to public health and the environment.

 In January of this year, EPA approved a $3.9 million short-term cleanup plan, or removal action.
-EPA will begin this removal action in March of 2023.
-The goal is to remove the source of contamination by excavating and disposing soil contaminated with PCBs and other collocated hazardous substances.
+EPA began this removal action in March of 2023.
+The goal was to remove the source of contamination by excavating and disposing soil contaminated with PCBs and other collocated hazardous substances.